-Further details for the general derivatives under GLVMM are given by \cite{bianconcini2014asymptotic}.
-As far as the statistical properties of AGH based estimators are taken into account, \cite{bianconcini2014asymptotic} proved their consistency which follows from the relation to the Laplace approximation.
-Moreover, the estimators are asymptotically normally distributed since they belong to the class of M-estimators \citep{huber1964robust} which are implicitly defined by a function $\Psi$ using an equation $\sum_{d=1}^{D}\Psi(\bm{y}_d,\bm{\theta})=0$.
-Note that the AGH $\Psi$ function is given in \eqref{eq:score_AGH}.
-As pointed out by \cite{huber2004estimation}, one needs to verify if the regularity conditions on the log-likelihood function for the consistency and the asymptotic normality (see R1-R5 from Appendix in the main document) are satisfied for each p.d.f. of $y_{dj}$.
+As far as the statistical properties of AGQ based estimators are taken into account, \cite{bianconcini2014asymptotic} proved their consistency which follows from the relation to the Laplace approximation.
+Moreover, the estimators are asymptotically normally distributed since they belong to the class of M-estimators \citep{huber1964robust} which are implicitly defined by a function $\Psi$ using equation $\sum_{d=1}^{D}\Psi(\bm{y}_d,\bm{\theta})=0$.
+Note that the AGQ $\Psi$ function is given in equation \eqref{eq:score_AGH}.
+As pointed out by \cite{huber2004estimation}, one needs to verify if the regularity conditions on the log-likelihood function for the consistency and the asymptotic normality (see condition 2 in Appendix A.1 of the main article) are satisfied for each p.d.f. of $y_{dj}$.
 In case of the binomial model these were already checked by \cite{bianconcini2014asymptotic} under GLVMM and the proof for GLMM would be identical with a slight change of notation.
-As far the unit level model is taken into consideration, we can use \eqref{eq:loglikelihood_hat} to obtain the approximate likelihood
+As far the unit-level model is considered, we can use equation \eqref{eq:loglikelihood_hat} to obtain the approximated likelihood